Understanding Algorithmic Bias

 Machine learning (ML), is an application of artificial intelligence (AI) that deals with teaching computers how to make decisions by learning from large amounts of data.
 AI can be a powerful tool in helping make decisions fast, but its "automated" decision-making doesn't mean that it is always correct, objective, or fair.

-When building automated decision-making systems, we should be asking: what metrics are these decisions based on, and who can we hold accountable?
+When building machine learning systems, we should be asking: what metrics are these decisions based on, and who can we hold accountable?
 With machine learning, that becomes tricky, because after the program is trained on massive amounts of historical data, finding out why a certain decision was made is no longer straightforward.
 It's what is referred to as the Black Box problem.

 Technology should help us move forward, and not repeat the mistakes of the past.
 If the data we use, for example, represents a history when only people of a certain race, gender, or class were privileged by the system, then what are we teaching our software?